jericson/jericson.github.io/_posts/2023-06-26-problem_ai.md

 every 30 minutes for users with less than 125 reputation.
-Since the other part of the [official response](https://stackoverflow.com/help/gpt-policy) was to empower moderators to suspend users who copy and paste GTP without prior warning,[^3] it's not surprising the people with 3 or more answers in a week would be most impacted.
+Since the other part of the [official response](https://stackoverflow.com/help/gpt-policy) was to empower moderators to suspend users who copy and paste GPT without prior warning,[^3] it's not surprising the people with 3 or more answers in a week would be most impacted.